hyojin-park-neuro/neureca/news/index.md

 {% include section.html %}

 # 2026
-- Dr. Hyojin Park is invited to give a talk at the BrainLink X-Lab Day - Technology Exchange through Brain Circulation Network.
+- Dr. Hyojin Park is invited to give a talk at the BrainLink X-Lab Day–Technology Exchange through Brain Circulation Network.
 Andong, South Korea.
 11-13 November 2026.

 - Dr. Hyojin Park is invited to give a talk at "Symposium on the Cognitive and Neural Mechanism of Reading", supported by the Royal Society, Beijing, China.
 "Neural Processing of Linguistic Meaning: From Discourse Topics to Iconicity".
 26-27 August 2026.